 The data required for our bookkeeping (for example, all orders, invoices and payments) and tax information must, according to law, be stored for at least seven years.
 Note that certain data is stored for a longer period, e.g data concerning invoices for follow-up purposes is stored longer than seven years.
 Otherwise, as a general rule data is stored only until we no longer have a business relationship with the company you represent, or until you no longer represent such company.
 Personal data which is processed in order to send you news about our business or invitations to events is stored for such time as you are a contact person of the company you represent.
-Personal data which is processed for organising events is erased not later than three months after a concluded event.
+Personal data processed for the administration of events – normally deleted within 30 days after the event has ended.

 The processing of your personal data in order to administer our business relationship takes place based on a balancing of interests.
 This includes processing of your personal data to enable us to contact you, to send you news or invitations to events, as well as processing through CCTV monitoring.
 Castellum considers that it is entitled to process your personal data since the processing is necessary for purposes which involve Castellum’s legitimate interests.

 In the event that we request information about your dietary preferences, which could include personal data concerning your health which falls under a specific personal data category, we base the data processing on consent.
 You always have the right to withdraw your consent by contacting us.